derpen/LeSite/content/posts/creating-server-2.md

 ```
 Hugo will automatically compile all your posts, and put it into the **public** directory (The directory is literally called public).
 When deploying your site, you will need to copy the contents of this directory into the root folder of your web server.
 We will get to this in the next part, where I explain the basics of Nginx.

 And, that's it.
-You can now focus on creating your site!
+You've learned how to create a static site!

-For more information on how to customize your site, you can visit hugo documentations [here.](https://gohugo.io/documentation/)
+For more information on how to customize your site, you can visit hugo documentations [here](https://gohugo.io/documentation/) and ananke theme docs [here.](https://github.com/theNewDynamic/gohugo-theme-ananke)

 # Uploading to Github